spectrocloud/librarium/content/docs/02-getting-started/01-palette-freemium.md

 Three simple steps to get started with Palette Free Tier today:

-1. Request a Free Trial by navigating to [Palette Freemium](https://www.spectrocloud.com/free-trial/).
+1. Request a Palette account by visiting [signup link](https://www.spectrocloud.com/free-trial/).

 2. Enter your email credentials, first and last name, and click **Submit** to start your free trial.
 You will receive an email message welcoming you to Palette and requesting that you set your password.